Ukraine, Russia envoys talk under shadow of nuclear threat - NewsBreak

 The Russian leader made a clear link between ever-tightening sanctions and his decision Sunday to raise Russia’s nuclear posture.
 He also cited “aggressive statements” from NATO.

+A senior U.S. defense official, speaking Monday on condition of anonymity, said the United States had yet to see any appreciable change in Russia's nuclear posture.

-It was not immediately clear whether the announcement meant any nuclear-armed aircraft were in the air around Ukraine.
+It was not immediately clear whether any nuclear-armed aircraft were in the air around Ukraine.

 In another potential escalation, neighboring Belarus could send troops to help Russia as soon as Monday, according to a senior American intelligence official with direct knowledge of U.S. intelligence assessments.
 The official was not authorized to discuss the matter publicly and spoke on condition of anonymity.